-The Local Government sector supports the revised Administrative Road Classification methodology used to designate whether a metropolitan road should be managed by Main Roads WA or Local Governments.
-WALGA also supports quicker implementation of the Administrative Classification by Main Roads WA.
+Position Statement The Local Government sector supports the revised

-The Administrative Road Classification methodology is used to guide determination of whether a road is managed by Main Roads or Local Governments in accordance with the provisions of the Main Roads Act 1930.
+Administrative Road Classification methodology used to designate whether a metropolitan road should be managed by Main Roads WA or Local Governments.
+WALGA also supports quicker implementation of the Administrative used to guide determination of whether a road is managed by Main Roads or Local Governments in accordance with the provisions of the Main Roads Act 1930.